 The figure depicted below shows some of the main benefits and features of Service Virtualization:

 Key Service Virtualization benefits explained:

 - Facilitates Agile working practices, supports Continuous Integration / Continuous Delivery (CI/CD), and allows teams to truly work in parallel.

-- Remove delays caused by third-party or any backend API availability.
+- Remove delays caused by availability of third-party, partner or any backend APIs.